-As reported by States/UTs, as on date, there are 2,087 drinking water quality testing laboratories at different levels viz.
+As reported by States/UTs, as on date, there are 2,077 drinking water quality testing laboratories at different levels viz.
 State, District, sub-division and/ or block level in the country.
 To encourage water quality testing to ensure potable drinking water supply, States/ UTs have opened water quality testing laboratories to general public for testing of their water samples at a nominal rate.

 States/ UTs have been advised to identify and train 5 persons preferably women from every village to conduct water quality testing using FTKs/ bacteriological vials at village level and report the same on the WQMIS portal.
-So far, as reported by states/UTs, about 22.37 lakh women have been trained.
+So far, as reported by states/UTs, about 18.07 lakh women have been trained.

 Under JJM, it has been envisaged to carry out regular functionality assessment.
-Department of Drinking Water & Sanitation, undertakes regular assessment of the functionality of tap water connections provided to rural households as well as public institutions viz. schools, anganwadis etc., through an independent third-party agency, based on statistically significant sampling at district level.
+Department of Drinking Water & Sanitation, undertakes annual assessment of the functionality of tap water connections provided to rural households as well as public institutions viz. schools, anganwaadi centres etc., through an independent third-party agency, based on statistically significant sampling at district level.
 The functionality of tap water connections is assessed on three parameters viz. adequate quantity, prescribed quality and regularity.
 Last two such assessments were carried out in 2020-21 and 2021-22.
+During 2023-24 also, this Department has planned to undertake the functionality assessment of tap water connections.